-(k) Except as otherwise expressly defined in this rule, the definitions of terms provided in chapters 82.04, 82.08, and 82.12 RCW apply equally for this rule.
+(k)) (m) Except as otherwise expressly defined in this rule, the definitions of terms provided in chapters 82.04, 82.08, and 82.12 RCW apply equally for this rule.
 Other terms not expressly defined in these chapters or this rule are to be given their common and ordinary meanings.

-(1) "Barrel" means a container that holds forty-two gallons of a petroleum product, as defined in this rule.
-Starting July 1, 2019, it is the tax measure or base for petroleum products that are easily measured on a per barrel basis.
+(((1) "Barrel" means a container that holds forty-two gallons of a petroleum product, as defined in this rule.
+Starting July 1, 2019, it is the tax measure or base for petroleum products that are easily measured on a per barrel basis.)) (n) "Tax" means the hazardous substance tax imposed under chapter 82.21 RCW.